Mathematical Modeling of a pH Swing Precipitation Process and its Optimal Design: Introduction

 \section{Introduction}

 Precipitation is a ubiquitous and highly significant unit operation across various industries, ranging from the production of high-value pharmaceuticals and specialty chemicals to large-scale commodity manufacturing and environmental engineering applications \cite{Feng2007Effect, Ma2002Optimal, Woodall2024}.
-Its importance stems from its ability to form solid particles with specific desired characteristics, such as size, morphology, and purity, from homogeneous solutions.
-Beyond typical manufacturing applications, precipitation plays a pivotal role in emerging sustainable technologies, notably in carbon capture and utilization (CCU) for mineral carbonation, where CO$_2$ is sequestered by reacting with alkaline materials to produce stable carbonates like calcium carbonate (CaCO$_3$) \cite{Seifritz1990CO2, Goff1998Environmental, Bobicki2012Carbon, Olajire2013Carbon, Sanna2014Carbonation, Hegde2024Towards}.
-The growing demand for advanced materials and the need for sustainable industrial processes in turn demands a deeper understanding and more precise modeling and control of precipitation phenomena.
+The significance of precipitation can be primarily attributed to its ability to form solid particles with specific desired characteristics, such as size, morphology, and purity, from homogeneous solutions.
+Apart from typical manufacturing applications, precipitation plays a pivotal role in emerging sustainable technologies, notably in carbon capture and utilization (CCU) for mineral carbonation, where CO$_2$ is sequestered by reacting with alkaline materials to produce stable carbonates like calcium carbonate (CaCO$_3$) \cite{Seifritz1990CO2, Goff1998Environmental, Bobicki2012Carbon, Olajire2013Carbon, Sanna2014Carbonation, Hegde2024Towards}.
+Furthermore, the increasing demand for advanced materials and the need for sustainable industrial processes in turn necessitates an in depth understanding and a more precise modeling and control of precipitation phenomena.
 The quality of the precipitated product, be it a drug substance, a catalyst support, or a CO$_2$ sequestration material, is critically dependent on the intricate interplay of physical and chemical processes occurring during precipitation.
-These include nucleation (the birth of new particles), crystal growth (enlargement of existing particles), aggregation (clumping of particles), and breakage (fragmentation of particles).
+Some examples of these include nucleation (the birth of new particles), crystal growth (enlargement of existing particles), aggregation (clumping of particles), and breakage (fragmentation of particles).
 The delicate balance and strong coupling between these mechanisms make precipitation processes inherently complex, challenging to model, and difficult to control to meet stringent product specifications.